July 22-27, 2018

 How to Apply:

 Campers who wish to enroll in the residential camp must complete the online enrollement form.
-Deadline for applications is extended until July 1, 2017.
+Deadline for applications is May 1, 2018.
 Payment is made on the online enrollment form.

 Campers will be accepted on a first-come, first-serve basis.
 To ensure quality instruction and maximum participation, enrollment is limited.
 Enroll as early as possible to assure your spot in our camp!